swojtasiak/jsrdbg/README.md

-step - Steps to a next instruction next - Steps to a next instructions going through subroutines continue - Continues execution of the program being debugged break,pause - Pauses the program being debugged or sets breakpoins delete - Deletes breakpoints info - List information about program being debugged list - Prints source code of the script being debugged
+step - Steps to a next instruction next - Steps to a next instructions going through subroutines continue - Continues execution of the program being debugged break,pause - Pauses the program being debugged or sets breakpoints delete - Deletes breakpoints info - List information about program being debugged list - Prints source code of the script being debugged